 Recipe

-Create a paste using a 1:1 ratio of Borax and water—add more water as necessary to make a spreadable consistency.
-Once you have your paste, mix in 2 tbsp of dishwashing detergent—Yup, you will get lots of use on that Dawn purchase.
+Create a paste using a 1:1 ratio of Borax to water — add more water as necessary to achieve a spreadable consistency.
+Once you have your paste, mix in 2 tbsp of dishwashing detergent—Yup, you will get lots of use out of that Dawn purchase.

 Cleaning Procedure

-1. Once you have your paste, mix in 2 tbsp of dishwashing detergent (Yup, you will get lots of use on that Dawn purchase).
+- Once you have your paste, mix in 2 tbsp of dishwashing detergent (Yup, you will get lots of use out of that Dawn purchase).

-3. Let sit for 15 minutes, then gently scrub the area with a clean, soft bristle brush.
+- Let it sit for 15 minutes, then gently scrub the area with a clean, soft-bristle brush.

 Parting Thoughts